 I only grind the sunflower and pumpkin seeds, the sesame and flax seeds I use them whole.
 Put the sesame and flax seeds in a very large bowl.

-Separately, we process the zucchini, red peppers, himalayan salt, hot pepper and dried oregano.
+Separately, we process the zucchini, red peppers, salt, hot pepper and dried oregano.
 This sauce is poured over the seeds and mixed well.

 Add the 10-12 tablespoons of psyllium bran and thoroughly knead the dough.
 Leave it for 10 minutes for the dough to thicken due to the psyllium bran absorbing the water.
 Add more psyllium bran if necessary, until the dough thickens enough to make short french bread wands from it.